Chart Color Schemes

 In terms of cultural diversity, Morwell records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Morwell's cultural diversity was comparable to the broader region, with 83.3% citizens, 81.8% born in Australia, and 88.0% speaking English only at home.
-Christianity was the predominant religion in Morwell, comprising 44.4%.
-Judaism, however, was slightly overrepresented at 0.1%, compared to 0.1% regionally.
+Morwell's cultural diversity aligns with its broader regional average, with 83.3% citizens, 81.8% born in Australia, and 88.0% speaking English only at home.
+Christianity is the predominant religion in Morwell, practiced by 44.4%.
+Judaism, however, is slightly overrepresented at 0.1%, compared to the regional average of 0.1%.

 Frequently Asked Questions - Diversity